Proclamation of Indonesian Independence: The writing of the proclamation

+The Latin-alphabet typewriter used to produce the proclamation text was borrowed from Korvettenkapitän Dr.jur.
+Hermann Kandeler, the leader of a Nazi German military stützpunkt in Pasar Senen, Jakarta.
+This was because only Japanese typewriters were available in Maeda's house.

 The ceremony

 The original plan was for the proclamation to be read in public before a crowd at the square in the center of Jakarta, now Merdeka Square.
-However, the Japanese authorities, fearing disorder, deployed soldiers to the area, and as a result, the proclamation was made at Sukarno's house at 56 Jalan Pegangsaan Timur at 10 AM Japan Standard Time, which was in use during the occupation.
+However, Japanese authorities, fearing disorder, deployed soldiers to the area, and so the proclamation ceremony was moved to Sukarno's house at 56 Jalan Pegangsaan Timur at 10 am Japan Standard Time, which was in use during the occupation.

-The ceremony was very simple.
-Firstly, the preamble to the draft constitution, which had been written by the BPUPK, was read, then Sukarno, with Hatta by his side, read the proclamation:
+The brief ceremony was very simple.
+Firstly, the preamble to the draft constitution, which had been written by the BPUPK, was read; then, Sukarno, with Hatta by his side, read the proclamation text:

 Kami, bangsa Indonesia, dengan ini menjatakan kemerdekaan Indonesia.

 Hal-hal jang mengenai pemindahan kekoeasaan d.l.l., diselenggarakan dengan tjara saksama dan dalam tempo jang sesingkat-singkatnja.